EUROPEAN MASTER IN MULTILINGUALISM AND EDUCATION (EMME) UPV/EHU Donostia

 - Become a skilful and qualified researcher in the area

-The program consists of advanced courses (60 ECTS), a trainee-program (30 ECTS) and a Master Thesis (30 ECTS).
+The one year long program consists of advanced courses (45 ECTS) and a Master Thesis (15 ECTS).
 Upon completion of this Master the students are encouraged to continue with a PhD degree.
 This European Master is organized in collaboration with the University of Groningen (Netherlands).

 The Master follows a multilingual policy.
 The language of instruction of the two compulsory courses is English and optional courses can be in English, Basque or Spanish.
 Students can communicate and submit their work in any of the three languages.